Education, health and care needs assessment

 - who live in the borough

-- who meet the criteria for a statutory assessment of SEN as defined by the 1996 Education Act, and
+- who meet the criteria for a statutory assessment of SEN as defined in the Children and Families Act 2014 and the SEND Code of Practice.

-- whose identified needs cannot be met by educational settings local offer.
+- whose identified special educational needs cannot be met by the child/young person's educational settings own resources under SEN Support or their SEND local offer.

 How can a request be made for an EHC needs assessment?

-Parent/ young people and family/ friends are encouraged to make a request via their child/ young person's educational setting in order to support the request.
-However, they can make requests directly in writing to the our Children with Complex Needs Service, Special Education Needs Team.
+Parent/ carer's, young people and family/ friends are encouraged to make a request via their child/ young person's educational setting, however requests can be made to the local authority directly by writing to Lewisham Special Education Needs (SEN) Team.

 Decision on whether to conduct an EHC needs assessment